Shirhussain/Shirhussain/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... django projects with python and Angular
+- 🔭 I’m currently working on ... as a backend developer at https://zenpro.io/
-- 🌱 I’m currently learning ... advance Blockchain
+- 🌱 I’m currently learning ...
+Blockchain
 - 👯 I’m looking to collaborate on ... python, django, Blockchain and Angular
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... anything
-- 📫 How to reach me: ... facebook and eamil
+- 📫 How to reach me: ... facebook and eamil: sh.danishyar@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 I love to build and challenge